 Some business owners regularly re-invest in their companies in order for them to keep growing.
-In periods of growth, they don’t always pay themselves as much as they should and this can hold them back getting a mortgage.
+In periods of growth, they don’t always pay themselves as much as they should, holding them back from getting a mortgage.

-For these types of Self-Employed applicants, there is self-employed mortgage advice in Birmingham available if they feel they are illustrated by the following case study.
+For these types of Self-Employed applicants, there is Self-Employed Mortgage Advice in Birmingham available if they feel the following case study illustrates them.

 Neil was an HGV driver who had been redundant and decided to start his own business in the crafting industry of all things, having spotted a gap in the market.
 He sold the family home and moved into his in-laws with his wife and children to set up from their garage.

 He used the redundancy money and house sale proceeds to buy some stock and set off on his journey into self-employment.
 Things went well, and within a couple of years, the business was making a small profit.